-The ESC key has two functions.
-First, the ESC key is used to enter the Menu.
+The [ESC] key has two functions.
+First, the [ESC] key is used to enter the Menu.
 Pressing this key takes you to the first item in the menu.

-Second, pressing ESC will take you back to the idle display.
+Second, pressing [ESC] takes you back to the idle display.

 PREV (Previous)